Chapter 68:

 “No horses.
 If we want fast transport, we can hire a carriage.”

-It was at this point that I was able to see once more.
-Or at least well enough to view the posters that were plastered on the walls of the station hub.
+It was at this point that I had finally adjusted to the Gods-awful sun well enough to view the posters plastering the walls of the station hub.

 At the end of the excited announcement, I could barely make out the smallest asterisks that led to the faintest fine print at the bottom of the poster.